clarkfitzg/phd_research/notes/checkpoint.md

 - I don't see the resources or motivation in the R community to take it beyond an experiment into a truly viable solution

+## Future work in R

+The parallelism seems only capable of producing marginal gains.
+But there are other things to do with R:

+__R in databases__ The idea is to move code to the data and use R's vectorized computational model even if the database isn't columnar.
+It's a natural idea because R's data frame and a table in a relational database are essentially the same thing.
+This could build off Duncan's work with user defined R functions in SQLlite, and my work in Hive.
+Hannes Muehleisen has done work here in MonetDB.
+I can potentially use the code analysis here, finding efficient combinations of R and SQL code.
+For example, it's likely more efficent to express all the simple row filters in SQL so that R has less data to operate on.

+I won't find as many use cases in academia, because academics are more likely to analyze data in files than repeatedly run queries on a production database.
+This work may require me to learn more about C level interfaces between databases and R.

+__Improving R code__ Much of the slow R code that I've seen "in the wild" is just badly written by researchers with no training in programming.
+Problems include:

+- Repeating code many times
+- Lack of modularity
+- Computing same quantity unnecessarily
+- Non idiomatic, ie. globals in the wrong place

+Rather than focusing on performance this is more about identifying and possibly fixing problems found in users code.
+In that sense it's like a linter.
+But it can be difficult, for example when someone rewrites R's `table()` or `cov2cor()`.
+This is very hard to detect.

 ## Julia

 I can continue with what I've been doing with R, finding ways to analyze